Bylaws

 1. Be polite and respectful, displaying proper etiquette and behaviour as a representative of the Grove.

-2. Faithfulness to the Unity Oath of Dancing Lights Grove.
+2. Faithfulness to the Unity Vow of Dancing Lights Grove.

 3. Payment of Grove dues in accordance with the Schedule of Fees each year.

-8. Membership Process – Full Member.
-A Local Member may apply to become a Full Member under the conditions that they have been a Member of Dancing Lights Grove for a period of at least one year, are currently a Member in Good Standing, are currently a dues-paying member of A.D.F., and can obtain Sponsorship from a current Full Member.
+8. Membership Process – Core Member.
+A Member may apply to become a Core Member under the conditions that they have been a Member of Dancing Lights Grove for a period of at least one year, are currently a Member in Good Standing, and can obtain Sponsorship from a current Core Member.
 Once the conditions are met, the applicant must submit a letter of intent, and their Sponsor must present the application during a business meeting at which time it will be heard and voted upon.
+In the case of a tie, the Board will each have one additional vote.

 1. Ceremonial Year.
-The ceremonial year of A.D.F., and Dancing Lights Grove, begins on November 1 and runs to October 31 of every year.
+The ceremonial year of Dancing Lights Grove, begins on November 1 and runs to October 31 of every year.
+[DLG Constitution 4.3]

 2. Fiscal Year.
 The fiscal year for Dancing Lights Grove begins on January 1 and runs to December 31 of every year.